grantcolley/dotnetwhat/README.md

     }
 }
 ```
-You can add new discounts without changing `PriceCalculator`.

 #### L — Liskov Substitution Principle
 A subclass should be able to replace its base class without breaking the program.
 The issue is about correct behavior when substituting subclasses.
 It is better to avoid inheritance when the behavior does not truly match.